UK Indefinite Leave to Remain Tools

 • Missing or expired Life in the UK Test certificate

-• Failing to meet the English language requirement (CEFR B1 or equivalent)
+• Failing to meet the English language requirement (CEFR B1, rising to B2 for some routes from 26 March 2027)

-• Suitability issues — criminal convictions, deception, or NHS debt exceeding £500
+• Suitability issues — criminal convictions, deception, or NHS debt of £500 or more

 • Submitting before the 28-day window opens (29+ days early results in refusal)